Catasto

 Caparra confirmatoria

-— Confirming Deposit What is the Caparra confirmatoria?
+— Confirmatory Deposit What is the Caparra confirmatoria?

-The Caparra confirmatoria is the confirming deposit paid at the signing of the Compromesso (preliminary contract) — usually 10-30% of the purchase price.
+The Caparra confirmatoria is the confirmatory deposit paid at the signing of the Compromesso (preliminary contract) — usually 5-10% of the purchase price.
 It serves a dual function: as security and as a fixed penalty.
 If the buyer withdraws without cause, they lose the deposit.
-If the seller withdraws, they must repay double the deposit (Art.
-1385 Italian Civil Code).
+If the seller withdraws, they must repay double the deposit.
 Not to be confused with the Caparra penitenziale, which functions only as a withdrawal fee.

 Agibilita